andre-ye/uni/docs/eng/engl-308/readings.md

 - Has the coronavirus changed things?
 It has dug up what is hiding beneath.

 > "If black lives are to truly matter in America, this nation must move beyond slogans and symbolism.
 Citizens don’t inherit just the glory of their nation, but its wrongs too.
 A truly great country does not ignore or excuse its sins.
 It confronts them and then works to make them right.
 If we are to be redeemed, if we are to live up to the magnificent ideals upon which we were founded, we must do what is just.
 It is time for this country to pay its debt.
 It is time for reparations."

+---

+## "Racial Capitalism" by Melamed
+- Three conditions: primitive accumulation, ideologies of capitlaist rationality (individualism, liberalism, democracy), new activisms.
+- 'Racial capitalism' - capitalism is racial capitalism.
+Capital can only accumulate by exploiting severe inequalities between human groups.
+- Racialized material and epistemic violence: executed by core capitalist states.
+- Accumulation under capitalism: necessary exproporiation of labor, land, resoources.
+- Understanding 'racial capitlaism' as a product of social separateness; technology of antirelationality.
+- Ideas of democracy, nationalism, and multiculturalism: key to racial capitalist processes of differentiation.
+People are differentiated into a collective existence via democracy and nationalism; groups are minoritized and homogenized via multiculturalism.
+  - Identitarianism - obscuring shifting power and instability of social relations.
+- The capitalism Marx wrote about was already racial capitalism.
+- The hallmark of racial capitalism: dense connection between manufacturing and social separateness.Symbiotic development of colonialism and the credit system - Marx.
+  - The flow of capital is purified
+- Failure in Marx's text: Marx finds value to be a pharmekon, a simultaneous poison and medicine.
+Imposition of value everywhere motivates rationalism, Eurocentrism, reductive materialism, developmentalism.
+- Neoliberalism and rapaciousness for natural resources: ties itself to indigeneity.